filrg/pcprep/USAGE.md

 ### Set post-process action Option
 #### `--post-process=ACTION`
 Set the post-process action of the program (ACTION can be either TILE, MERGE, or NONE, default is NONE).
 Post-process ACTION must be different from pre-process ACTION, except for action NONE.
-  - `TILE`: Tile the point cloud into multiple tiles after done performing all process(es)/status(es).
+  - `TILE`: Tile the point cloud into multiple tiles after performing all process(es)/status(es).
-  - `MERGE`: Merge the point cloud tiles into one point cloud after done performing all process(es)/status(es).
+  - `MERGE`: Merge the point cloud tiles into one point cloud after performing all process(es)/status(es).
-  - `NONE`: Do nothing to the point cloud (tiles) after done performing all process(es)/status(es).
+  - `NONE`: Do nothing to the point cloud (tiles) after performing all process(es)/status(es).

 ### Tiling Option
 #### `-t, --tile=nx,ny,nz`
-  Set the number of division per axis for TILE action.
+  Set the number of divisions per axis for TILE action.
   - `nx,ny,nz`: Number of divisions along the x, y, and z axes.
   Example: `2,2,2`.

 ### Tiled-input Option
 #### `--tiled-input=NUM`
-  Specified `NUM` point cloud tiles if the input are point cloud tiles.
+  Specify `NUM` point cloud tiles if the input is point cloud tiles.
   - `NUM`: Number of point cloud tiles input (1 for normal input, default is 1).

 ---